-The end of 2017 is coming.
-It’s time to sum up this year’s achievements – but also think forward.
-Narrow Artificial intelligence, mixed reality… sounds exotic?
-Well, they’re closer than you think.
-Here’s a brief summary of Gartner’s technology trend report combined with our software development experts’ prognosis on which software technologies will dominate in the coming year.
+2019 is rapidly coming to an end.
+It’s time to sum up this year’s achievements and to look ahead.
+Narrow Artificial intelligence, mixed reality, and distributed cloud are just a few of the tech innovations to watch as we enter the next decade.
+Here’s a brief summary of Gartner’s 2020 tech trends report combined with our software development experts’ predictions for which software technologies will dominate the 2020s.

 2. Digital twins technology driven by IoT

-IoT is an area where the so-called Digital Twins concept evolves at the fastest pace.
-Modern household appliances use a lot of smart components equipped with sensors to gather data about real-time status, working conditions, problems and so on.
+Internet of things is an area where the so-called digital twins concept evolves fastest.
+Modern household appliances use a lot of smart components equipped with sensors to gather data about real-time status, working conditions, and alerts.
 They’re integrated to cloud-based systems to gather data, then process and analyze it.

 And here’s how a digital twin is created.
 It’s a kind of pairing appliance which reflects its real-life counterpart in the digital environment.
-This virtual model of a product or service allows for analysis of huge amount of various data.
+This virtual model of a product or service allows for the analysis of a huge amount of varied data.
 In effect, we can deal with problems before they even occur, prevent downtime, develop new functionalities and much more.

-The digital twin concept has the widest coverage in such projects as smart cities, real time navigable models, or health care – with virtualization of a hospital systems for work safety and continuity.
+The digital twin concept has the widest coverage in such projects as smart cities, real-time navigable models, or health care – with virtualization of hospital systems for work safety and continuity.

 Estimate your project